AU-Master-Thesis/thesis/sections/3-methodology/study-1/simulation.typ

   *Qualitative:*
   - *Screenshot* of the simulation.
 The UI exposes a button, and a keybinding, default `Ctrl+P`, to take a screenshot of the viewport.

   - *Graphviz* representation of all factorgraphs.
-Graphviz is a common format and tool to visualise various graph structures.
+Graphviz is a common format and tool to visualize various graph structures.
 It's based on a textual format that the Graphviz compiler `dot` uses to generate images from@graphviz.
 The `FactorGraph` structure can be introspected to query it for all its nodes an external connections.
 This information is then transpiled into a `factorgraphs.dot` file written to disk.
 If `dot` is installed on the system, it is used to compile the transpiled representation into an #acr("PNG") image.
 That can be viewed in a traditional image viewer#footnote([This was invaluable during the development to visually assure that construction of the factorgraphs was correct.]).
 See @appendix.graphviz-representation-of-factorgraphs for examples of the generated output.

   *Quantitative:*